March 4, 2021

 This is largely another reflection of the egregious data losses suffered due to print security failures.
 By contrast, only 23% said they would turn to a print manufacturer, and 17% said they’d consult a MPS provider.

 The report notes that, “this points to an opportunity for MPS providers and channel partners to collaborate more strongly with MSSPs.”
 So companies like Marco who are experts in both fields would seem to have a leg up on other MPS vendors in that regard.

-COVID-19 was certainly a catalyst for the eyebrow-raising nature of these statistics, but while the pandemic will likely fade soon, its impact on printing and printing security is permanent.
-Quocirca’s report notes that “remote working is here to stay,” so while some business owners may be hesitant to make big changes based on a temporary pandemic, the smart move is to adapt, and adapt quickly.
-For those of you willing to do so, Marco is here to help.
+COVID-19 was a catalyst for the eyebrow-raising nature of these statistics.
+While the end of pandemic is uncertain, its impact on printing and print security is permanent.
+Quocirca’s report notes that “remote working is here to stay.”
+So, while some business owners might be hesitant to make big changes based on the pandemic, the smart move is to adapt, and adapt quickly.
+For those of willing to do so, Marco is here to help.